 You’ve probably heard the phrases “front end” and “back end” tossed around in reference to programming before.
 If you’re brand new to programming, you might be wondering what these terms actually mean.

 At a high level, the “front end” is what visitors or users will see when they interact with a program, application, or platform.
 The “back end” is where programmers create processes to make those interactions run smoothly.

 When working on a new project, software developers build programs from the ground up.
 Most applications are powered by both front-end and back-end programming languages.

-But the question remains: Should you start learning a front-end or a back-end language first?
-In this article, we'll explain the difference between front and and back end development in more detail (and we'll take a look at full-stack development, too), to help you decide where to get started.
+But you might be wondering: Should you start learning a front-end or a back-end language first?
+In this article, we’ll explain the difference between front and and back end development in more detail (and we’ll take a look at full-stack development, too), to help you decide where to get started.

 What is front-end development?

 Front-end development is all about designing the surface level of applications by changing their style and appearance to meet the needs of the user or customer.
 To put it simply, the front end manages the parts of websites and applications that users actually see and interact with to perform certain tasks.

 When people think of the front end, they usually associate it with the style of a website, like the page layout, menus, and images.
 Front-end developers are responsible for updating company pages, customizing layouts, adding animated elements, ensuring accessibility, and more.